Supervisor, District 1: Connie Chan

 Housing

-District 1 has the largest shortage of affordable housing in the city, and had the lowest number of new units (of any kind of housing) in construction as of Q4 2022.
-Supervisor Chan's solution is to push for "100% affordable housing in our new housing development," which would require developers to lose money on anything they build.
+District 1 has the largest shortage of affordable housing in the city.
+Supervisor Chan’s solution is to push for “100% affordable housing in our new housing development,” which would require developers to lose money on anything they build.
 In practice, this means that she opposes nearly all new development.
 This has resulted in a string of votes blocking much-needed new housing and the introduction of legislation, notably Prop E, designed to impede any attempt to streamline development.
+Chan has rather proudly (and openly) stated that she is following in Aaron Peskin’s footsteps.
+She voted against Mayor Lurie’s Family Zoning Plan, while also trying to sink with a series of amendments to defang the whole proposal should it pass (like, excluding all historical buildings or all existing residential uses).

 Transportation